 The Museum’s First Person program enables visitors to hear Holocaust survivors tell their life stories in their own words, uniting personal experience with history in a way that is extraordinary in its immediacy and power.
 Each hour-long program features a live interview between journalist Bill Benson and a survivor, followed by a question-and-answer session.

 All programs begin at 11 a.m. and last one hour.
 Doors to the auditorium open at 10:45 a.m.
-Programs will take place every Wednesday and Thursday from March 13 through August 8, 2019, with the exception of Thursday, July 4.
-An additional program will take place on Tuesday, July 2.
+Programs will take place every Wednesday and Thursday from March 11 through August 6, 2020.